Draw Equilateral Triangle in a Circle

 3. Label the point of intersection as the third vertex of the equilateral triangle.

-See the total circles at work.
+| See the total circles at work. |

 Proof of Structure: Circle A is congruent to circle B, since they were each formed using the same radius length, AB.
 Since AB and Ac are lengths of radii of circumvolve A, they are equal to i another.
 Similarly, AB and BC are radii of circumvolve B, and are equal to one another.
 Therefore, AB = AC = BC past substitution (or transitive property).
-Since congruent segments have equal lengths, equisegmentsand ΔABC is equilateral (having three congruent sides).
+Since congruent segments have equal lengths, and ΔABC is equilateral (having three congruent sides).

-This is a modification of the construction of a regular hexagon inscribed in a circle.
+Given: a piece of paper | This is a modification of the construction of a regular hexagon inscribed in a circle. |

 STEPS: